← All Guides

 How to Structure a Fair Trade

 Trade value is zero-sum in fantasy — every deal has a winner and a loser, even if both sides feel they won.
 To structure a trade that gets accepted, start with what the other manager needs (look at their roster) and offer them their need in exchange for your need.
 A deal that helps both rosters is more likely to close than one that looks one-sided.
+Two practical aids: trade-value charts published by sites like Fantasy Football Calculator give you a neutral starting price that de-personalizes negotiations, and your league's trade deadline creates a predictable market rhythm — the two weeks before it, when eliminated teams start selling, are the most liquid trade market of the season.

 💡 Tip:The best time to make a trade is right after a waiver wire deadline passes and before the next one opens.
 Your trade partner can't fill their need on waivers until Wednesday — your offer becomes more attractive in that window.